 For fast-growing companies, top-line growth needs to be balanced by bottom-line results.
 That’s why global customer experience leader Genesys engaged Efficio to identify and deliver significant cost savings - and the impact on their bottom line and business strategy exceeded their most optimistic expectations.

 As part of its strategy, Genesys made a major acquisition that consequently enabled rapid progression towards its growth target and also unlocked significant value through people synergies.
-However, it was recognized that third-party spend could unlock further significant value.
+However, it was recognised that third-party spend could unlock further significant value.
 Therefore, Efficio was engaged to support the chief procurement officer (CPO) to build a new procurement function and identify further savings opportunities across the business.

 Genesys had an existing procurement team with a mainly transactional focus on managing tenders for different parts of the business.
 Following the acquisition of a major competitor, it was clear that a new approach was needed to leverage the synergies and support the strategic direction of the business.
 Efficio was engaged to help.

 The first step was to conduct an initial Opportunity Assessment, which identified savings opportunities of 8.5% across a range of categories.
-One of the key challenges to realizing those opportunities, however, was the wide range of stakeholders with different objectives and expectations.
-For example, in customer-facing areas in particular, it was important to go well beyond a traditional cost-focused approach to ensure the best possible customer experience.
+One of the key challenges to realising those opportunities, however, was the wide range of stakeholders with different objectives and expectations.
+For example, in customer-facing areas in particular, it was important to go well beyond a traditional cost-focussed approach to ensure the best possible customer experience.
 Achieving this required a different, more sophisticated approach to sourcing and negotiating with vendors.

 14% reduction in third party costs